The South Shore Surf Guide Series: Kaisers

 Photo Courtesy to Atwood Trapnell via Surf Forecast

-Immortalized in the Ka'au Crater Boys classic song "Surf," Kaisers (also known as the Kaiser Bowl) is separated from Ala Moana Bowls by a couple of less-impressive waves called Rock Piles and In-Betweens.
-The wave is also notorious for its shallow, urchin-infested reef, which keeps most beginners and tourists away.
-It's best surfed on a normal shortboard, although there are a lot of uncles who will paddle out on high-performance longboards.
+Immortalized in the Ka'au Crater Boys classic song "Surf," Kaisers (also known as the Kaiser Bowl) is separated from Ala Moana Bowls by Rock Piles and In-Betweens.
+Kaisers is also notorious for its shallow, urchin-infested reef, which keeps most beginners and tourists away.
+It's best surfed on a normal shortboard, although there are a lot of uncles who will paddle out on high-performance longboards, such as the Harley Ingleby HIHP Speed.

-Like most waves in the Ala Moana/Waikiki zone, Kaisers likes south or southwest swell, northeast trade winds (north and east-northeast work, while northwest and straight east become a bit problematic), or early morning glass-offs.
-It's reef is a bit more forgiving at high tide, but it can be surfed at any tide by those who dare.
+Like most waves in the Ala Moana and Waikiki zone, Kaisers likes south or southwest swell, northeast trade winds — north and east-northeast work, while northwest and straight east become a bit problematic.
+Early morning glass-offs are another reliable window.
+Kaisers' reef is a bit more forgiving at high tide, but it can be surfed at any tide by those who dare.

 Photo Courtesy from Surfline

-Kaisers rewards boards with some drive and responsiveness.
-A normal shortboard handles the semi-hollow right well, while uncles who know the break well can make a high-performance longboard sing on the outside sections.
-The CJ Nelson Chameleon and Parallax Plus gives you the paddle power and drive to make the most of a wave that doesn't always offer up a lot of push on the inside.
+Kaisers rewards boards with drive and responsiveness.
+A normal shortboard handles the semi-hollow right well, while uncles who know Kaisers can make a high-performance longboard sing on the outside sections.
+The HIHP Speed from Harley Ingleby gives you the paddle power and drive to make the most of a wave that doesn't always offer a lot of push on the inside.

 Frequently Asked Questions About Kaisers